keeyipchan/mkup/README.md

 # mkup
-Generate dom or objects from simple one-liners.
+Generate a dom or object tree from a simple one-liner

 ## Needs
 * jQuery